rayy313/directory-transversal-vulneribilty/report.md

 - METASPLOIT
 - DIRBUSTER

-# how to fix this vulneribilty
+# how to fix this vulneribility
 Fixing a directory traversal vulnerability involves implementing secure coding practices and applying proper input validation.
 Here are some general steps to help address and mitigate directory traversal vulnerabilities: